JackThomson2/fast-counter/README.md

 # Fast Counter

-This is a simple shareded concurrent counter which can be used in higher contention scenearios for example for a counter in a HashMap.
+This is a simple sharded concurrent counter which can be used in higher contention scenarios for example for a counter in a HashMap.

 This approach appears to scale well to a higher number of cores as shown here compared to a single atomic number which is being updated: